meliorence/react-native-snap-carousel/doc/CUSTOM_INTERPOLATIONS.md

 Based on the range you declared in `scrollInterpolator`, you can now interpolate values and do whatever you want.

-> : bulb: Unlike what you need to do in `scrollInterpolator`, the `inputRange` you declare in `slideInterpolatedStyle` has to be in the regular order.
+> :bulb: Unlike what you need to do in `scrollInterpolator`, the `inputRange` you declare in `slideInterpolatedStyle` has to be in a regular order.

 Consider the following: